regiCesar21/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-The `OpenIdConnectServiceHandler` interface has been removed and replaced by the `OpenIdConnectAuthenticationHandler` interface.
+The `OpenIdConnectServiceHandler` interface was removed and replaced by the `OpenIdConnectAuthenticationHandler` interface.

 Old interface: